codeandcodes/firedash/README.md

 ## Highlights
 - Snapshot-based, no live account linking; all data local by default
 - Monarch JSON importer with robust grouping (brokerage, crypto, other) and Holding name support
-- Deterministic and Monte Carlo simulations (Bootstrap, Regime, GBM)
+- Deterministic and Monte Carlo simulations (historical bootstrap)
 - Historical block bootstrap using long-run asset-class returns; in-app Historical Data upload with IndexedDB persistence and yearly performance charts + sanity stats
 - Real estate modeling with carrying costs and mortgage amortization; SS begins at claim age
 - Unified What‑Ifs (Sensitivity + Scenarios) with baseline vs variant and target success spend search